 Obtaining a Deferral

-- If the deferral is needed because of an unanticipated and documented personal emergency, the student should discuss their situation with the Senior Associate Dean of Students for Student Support and Community Standards and have the Associate Dean sign the Deferral Request Form.
+- If the deferral is needed because of an unanticipated and documented personal emergency, the student should discuss their situation with the Senior Associate Dean of Students for Student Support and Community Standards and have the Senior Associate Dean sign the Deferral Request Form.
 The student then meets with the respective professor to discuss the need for a deferral and to set a new deadline that is acceptable to the professor (not to exceed four weeks after the last day of final exams).

 - The student then submits the Deferral Request Form to the Office of Student Support and Community Standards, 103 Lane Hall.
 This should be done as quickly as possible and no later than the last day of classes (not finals).

 - The Senior Associate Dean of Students for Student Support and Community Standards reviews deferral requests and then emails the student as to whether the request is approved, approved with alterations, or denied.

 Limitations of Deferrals